FlindersFAME/fame.github.io/People/_posts/2021-01-01-evan-pargin.md

 title: Evan Pargin
 author: Evan Pargin
 tag: Students
-excerpt: "I'm currently completing my degree in Molecular Biosciences\n"
+excerpt: "Honours student in the Edwards lab\n"
 ---

 Hi my name is Evan, I'm currently completing my degree in Molecular Biosciences, with an aim to start honours in the